Greekforce1821/mycp/README.md

   - Misspelled the "-b" before the buffer size.

-**Exit Code 3:** In the event that your program returns exit code 3 after execution, it means that the process of opening the <source_file> is unseccessful during the execution of 'mycp.'
+**Exit Code 3:** In the event that your program returns exit code 3 after execution, it means that the process of opening the <source_file> was unseccessful during the execution of 'mycp.'
 Specifically:

-  - You may give wrong path for the file.
+  - You may have given wrong path for the file.

   - You may have not the permissions to read the file.

   - The file you provided does not exist in your system at all.

-**Exit Code 4:** In the event that your program returns exit code 4 after execution, it means that the creation of <report.out> is unsuccessful during the execution of 'mycp.'
+**Exit Code 4:** In the event that your program returns exit code 4 after execution, it means that the creation of <report.out> was unsuccessful during the execution of 'mycp.'
 Specifically:

   - You may not have enough space in your system.